carterthayer/carterthayer.github.io/index.md

 I am currently a software engineering student at [Iowa State University](http://iastate.edu){:target="_blank"} and working as a developer for [Dupont Pioneer](http://pioneer.com){:target="_blank"}.

-See more of my skills and experience on my [résumé](/resume).

-Also, see some of my open source projects on [Github](http://github.com/carterthayer).
+This portfolio should introduce you to me, my projects and my experience both at Iowa State and in the workplace.